Eugene O'Curry: Life

 In 1851, he was elected a member of the Royal Irish Academy and, on the founding of the Catholic University of Ireland in 1854, he was appointed professor of Irish history and archaeology.
 He worked with George Petrie on the Ancient Music of Ireland (1855).
 In 1852, he and O'Donovan proposed the Dictionary of the Irish Language, which was eventually begun by the Royal Irish Academy in 1913 and finally completed in 1976.

-His lectures were published by the university in 1860, and give a better knowledge of Irish medieval literature than can be obtained from any other one source.
+His lectures were published by the university in 1860, and give a better knowledge of Irish medieval literature than can be obtained from any other source.
 Three other volumes of lectures were published posthumously, under the title On the Manners and Customs of the Ancient Irish (1873).
 His voluminous transcripts, notably eight huge volumes of ancient Irish law, testify to his unremitting industry.
 The Celtic Society, of the council of which he was a member, published two of his translations of medieval tales.

 He died of a heart attack, at his home in Dublin, on 30 July 1862, and was survived by two sons and two daughters.

 He is buried at Glasnevin cemetery, Dublin.
 O'Curry Road in the Tenters area of Dublin 8 is named in his honour.
 O'Curry GAA club on the Loop Head peninsula and O'Curry Street in Kilkee are also named after him.